quay/dba-operator/deploy/examples/migrationcontainer/README.md

 # Migration Container Interface

 The migration container will push statistics and completion information to a Prometheus push gateway available specified in the environment.
+The migration container should return `0` on success or non-zero on failure.

 ## Environment